October 15 , 2017

 The tug of war between the bulls and the bears continues, with Large Speculators jumping in and buying every dip.
-Two months ago OPEC announced they would extend their quotas for another nine months, but they did NOT tighten those quotas.
+Months ago OPEC announced they would extend their quotas for another nine months, but they did NOT tighten those quotas.
 As we warned prior to that announcement…

 “an announcement of an extension of the quota timeline was already priced in, so unless they tighten those quotas they will not get prices up to the 60.00 range that they want.”

 While OPEC and some non-OPEC countries promise to cut production, most non-OPEC countries, with the US leading the way, are ramping up production.
 The following chart is from the International Energy Agency (IEA) and shows how the US production has climbed to 9.56 mb/d, closing in on the all-time record 9.6 mb/d in June 2016.